 The catalyst for starting Happy Valley Pride was a piece of homophobic graffiti seen in the town of Hebden Bridge in the summer of 2015.
 This was a reminder that we are still fighting for equality, even in one of the most LGBTQIA+ welcoming towns in the UK.
 We agreed on a mission “To celebrate LGBTQ+ life in Hebden Bridge and surrounding areas.
 Promoting equality and diversity to eradicate discrimination, based on sexual orientation and gender identity, through arts, education and engagement.”

 Back in 2015, as word started to spread about a Pride organisation that was starting in the town, we couldn’t believe how many people wanted to get involved.
 Sally Wainwright launched Happy Valley Pride early in 2016 and Peter Tatchell joined soon after as our Patron, later to be joined by Kate O’Donnell.
 Soon we were running monthly socials, building our volunteer team, and planning our first Pride Arts Festival.
-We were quickly cementing ourselves as an alternative Pride, with a grassroots commitment to eradicating discrimination based on gender and/or sexuality through art and education, and our first full outing that summer set the tone for what was to come.
+We were quickly cementing ourselves as an alternative Pride, with a grassroots commitment to eradicating discrimination based on gender identity and sexuality through art and education, and our first full outing that summer set the tone for what was to come.

 By 2017, we were rolling out the 7 day Queer Arts Festival & Pride that has now gained the attention of LGBTQIA+ people across the country.
 Our events are for and by the community – Lesbian Writers Reads, Tea Dances for our elders, school art projects, a whole day dedicated to the talent of local musicians, art exhibitions celebrating a different local artist each year, human rights talks and discussions.
 It was during our second year we adopted the tagline ‘Be Here, Be You, Be Proud’ - which we felt was the perfect expression of our Pride.